ehicks71/aws-cdk-pipeline-template/README.md

 export const sPipelineStackName = sAppName + '-CICD';
 ```

-We are using sPipelineStackName plus the environment to give each stack a unique namespaced name in Cloudformation.
+The code uses sPipelineStackName plus the environment to give each stack a unique namespaced name in Cloudformation.

 ##### Termination Protection

-We are also turning on termination protection so that you can't accidentally delete the stacks.
+The code also turns on termination protection so that you can't accidentally delete the stacks.
 To intentionally delete them you have to go into the console and turn that off.